2018 Russian presidential election: Boris Titov

 Initially the Party of Growth conducted primaries which were attended by four candidates: Oksana Dmitriyeva, Dmitry Potapenko, Dmitry Marinichev and Alexander Khurudzhi.
 Boris Titov did not participate in the primaries.
-However, at the meeting of the federal council of the party it was decided to nominate Titov.
-According to a person from the party leadership, none of the proposed candidates were able to obtain sufficient support.
+However, at the meeting of the federal council of the party, it was decided to nominate Titov.
+According to a person from the party leadership, none of the proposed candidates could obtain sufficient support.

-According to Titov, the main task of participation in election is to promote the party's Growth Strategy economic program, which was prepared by the Stolypin Club and presented to President Vladimir Putin in May 2017.
-During the campaign Titov and his team intend to travel around the country to promote the program.
+According to Titov, the main task of participation in the election is to promote the party's Growth Strategy economic program, which was prepared by the Stolypin Club and presented to President Vladimir Putin in May 2017.
+During the campaign, Titov and his team intend to travel around the country to promote the program.

 Titov was officially nominated by his party on 21 December.
 He submitted to the CEC the documents required for registration the next day.
 Titov's documents were approved by the CEC on 25 December, which meant that he could begin collecting signatures.
 A party spokesman commented that the collection signatures in support of Titov will begin in early January 2018.

 Grigory Yavlinsky

 Economist Grigory Yavlinsky announced his presidential bid in February 2016 as the candidate for the liberal party Yabloko, though suggestions that he would run were first voiced in 2013 after he was barred from taking part in the 2012 election.
 His policies mainly focus on improving the economic situation through governance reforms and stopping involvement in conflicts.
-He was nominated by the party leader, Emilia Slabunova, who stressed the need to unite all "democratic forces" behind one candidate and noted his political experience, and also received an endorsement from opposition politician Vladimir Ryzhkov.
+He was nominated by the party leader, Emilia Slabunova, who stressed the need to unite all "democratic forces" behind one candidate and noted his political experience and also received an endorsement from opposition politician Vladimir Ryzhkov.
 Yavlinsky had previously run in the 1996 and 2000 presidential elections, getting 7.4% of the vote in the former.
 He spoke at a party forum announcing the start of the campaign in February 2017.
-Among the other proposals he made were to give out several acres of free land to families so they can build home there and develop it, which he said would house 15 million families, and to turn the Russian Armed Forces into a fully professional military by abolishing conscription.
+One proposal he made was to give out several acres of free land to families so they could build home there and develop it, which he said would house 15 million families, and to turn the Russian Armed Forces into a fully professional military by abolishing conscription.

-In March 2017, Yavlinsky stated that he will be visiting several major cities in fifteen different regions across the country to raise support.
+In March 2017, Yavlinsky stated that he would be visiting several major cities in fifteen different regions across the country to raise support.
 He used Alexei Navalny's recent tour of different cities as an example, refusing to use the traditional model of campaigning a few months before the election.
 Since he is unable to visit more locations, Slabunova, the leader of Yabloko, and Nikolai Rybakov, his chief of staff, will go to other cities to campaign as well.

 On 1 November 2017, Yabloko launched the official website of Yavlinsky's campaign.